 In this post Simon Fearnehough of The Hideout House Company suggest two significant and profitable uses for their buildings.

-Whilst a garden annexe can principally be used for the sole enjoyment of a family, an individual or a couple by being used as an office, extra bedroom, studio, “manshed” etc, there are other ways that these buildings can be used to earn and save you money.
+Whilst a garden annexe can principally be used for the sole enjoyment of a family, an individual or a couple by being used as an office, extra bedroom, studio, “manshed” etc, there are other ways that these buildings can be used for garden annexe rental to earn and save you money.
 Here we explore some of the achievable options:

 We have all heard of the “gig” or caring & sharing economy where, nowadays, you can rent out pretty much anything you own.
 As a result of this trend, Airbnb is the established on-line platform for renting out a room in your house to paying guests both from the UK and overseas.

 Since it was set up in 2009, the company has enjoyed phenomenal growth and today there are over 2 million listings in more than 34,000 locations.
 This is a trend that is undoubtedly here to stay and this new business model has the traditional hospitality sector – such as hotels – very worried indeed.
 Other factors such as the UK staycation trend and more short breaks being taken are also driving this rapid growth.
 And that is what you can capitalize on.

 Not everyone wants complete strangers in their house so rather than have someone stay under the same roof, we are providing another solution which gives both parties complete independence.
 And that is our Hideout House garden annexes which are essentially a hotel room with bedroom/shower/bath/WC and small kitchen and dining area.
 When they are not rented out to paying guests, our customers then use them as a spare guest room or for children’s sleep-overs.
 We can work with you on the financial aspects to show you your potential return on investment.